 The myth of the black chador!

 Iran keeps surprising visitors by its myriad of attractions for lovers of history, culture, nature, arts and food.
 The country is more back-packer, hitchhiker, female-solo-traveler, Jewish friendly than its main-stream media representations.
-So, if your idea of Iranian women is a pair of eyes showing through the all-covering black piece of fabric, you might need to turn off your TV and read this post till the end.
+So, if your idea of Iranian women is a pair of eyes showing through the all-covering black piece of fabric, you might need to turn off your TV and read this post till the end to get better understanding about dress code in Iran.

 Although “Chador” (female full-body-length covering) is still common throughout Iran, it is not and has never been mandatory in Iran except for when visiting certain religious institutions.